Where Troy Once Stood: Reviews

 As a work of fringe history, Where Troy Once Stood was largely ignored by academics.
 Isolated exceptions were a casual dismissal by A. M. Snodgrass and gentle mockery by Maurizio Bettini.
 Paul Millett, in a 2001 review of the Barrington Atlas of the Greek and Roman World, remarked that the geographers' decision to place Troy in northern Turkey rather than East Anglia was "presumably resolved without much difficulty".

 Some reviewers noted the book's potential interest for popular audiences.
 M. F. MacKenzie wrote in Library Journal that the book "presents a compelling argument" and "makes for interesting reading", while also noting that it would not "be well received by serious classicists".
 In The Independent's "Building a library" series Tom Holland recommended the work for those who "have had enough of scepticism" about the Trojan War legend and have "wondered why Ilium sounds a bit like Ilford".

 A review in Publishers Weekly noted that in Wilkens' "fanciful reading" of the texts, he "plays fast and loose with the evidence."

 Author

 Iman Jacob Wilkens (born 13 March 1936, at Apeldoorn in the Netherlands, deceased 4 May 2018 (82 years old) in Roncq, Nord, Hauts-de-France, France) was educated in Economics at the University of Amsterdam.
-From 1966 he lived in France where for more than thirty years he has done research on Homer.
+From 1966 he lived in France, where for more than thirty years he undertook research on Homer.